 top of page

-Vinyl plank flooring has many different versions, such as SPC which stands for stone polymer composite.The main content of SPC core are natural stone powder, polyvinyl chloride and stabilizer which combined by a certain formula provides a very stable composite material.
-It is an upgrade and improvement to the regular luxury vinyl tile (LVT).
-So basically spc is made of stone, vinyl planks are made of layers or polyurethane and pvc composite, plastic.
+Vinyl plank flooring comes in many different versions, such as SPC, which stands for Stone Polymer Composite.
+The main content of an SPC core is natural stone powder, polyvinyl chloride, and a stabilizer, which, combined by a certain formula, provides a very stable composite material.
+It is an upgrade and improvement to regular LVT or LVP.
+Basically, SPC has a core made of stone, while standard vinyl planks are made of layers of polyurethane and PVC composite (plastic).
 Stone is more sustainable than plastic.
-Spc can have a wood or stone look, is the most durable.
-The durability of spc also makes it green because of the durability it will last forever.
+SPC can have a wood or stone look and is the most durable option.

-Wpc(Wood Polymer Composite) is also another variation of luxury vinyl flooring.
-It is made of wood pulp.
+WPC (Wood Polymer Composite) is another variation of luxury vinyl flooring.
 A WPC vinyl is manufactured with a wood-plastic composite backing instead of a solid PVC backing.
 The engineered backing combines recycled wood pulp and plastic composites to form a bond of strength and stability.
 This is then topped with a standard vinyl top layer.
 It is also easy to clean and very durable.

 While vinegar is a common ingredient in many homemade floor cleaners, it shouldn’t be used on certain household surfaces because it can cause damage.
 Fortunately, luxury vinyl flooring isn’t one of those surfaces.
 The acidity in the vinegar can remove grime and dirt without leaving behind buildup and residue like soap can.
 Just make sure you don’t use full-strength vinegar to clean your floors.
 It can dull the finish, and you have no way of polishing vinyl flooring to bring back the shine.

-To make homemade floor cleaner using vinegar, simply mix a cup of apple cider vinegar with a gallon of water.
+To make a homemade floor cleaner using vinegar, simply mix a cup of apple cider vinegar with a gallon of water.
 You can then use a damp mop to clean your floor.
 Be sure to frequently rinse your mop with hot water while you’re cleaning.
 If you’re looking to disinfect and clean your floors at the same time, you can use white vinegar instead.

 If your floors are especially grimy, add a few drops of liquid dishwashing soap to your mixture before you mop them.
 Lastly, if you’re looking to add a little shine to your floors, a few drops of baby oil in the water and vinegar cleaning solution will do the trick.